legasdev/legasdev.github.com/README.txt

-This site about travelinggggg in Montenegro.
+This site about traveling in Montenegro.